radiantearth/community-sprints/08132018-menlo-park-ca/README.md

 the specification, so we can have conversations that are very grounded in the reality of implementing, instead of theoretical ideas of how the spec *could* advance.
 Such conversations will definitely happen in the evenings, but we want to keep our sprint focused on concrete steps forward.

+These groups our tentative, and we'll form them when the time comes.
+But the aim is to have no more than 5 people in any one group, for efficient parallel conversations.

 #### Static STAC Spec Advances